Northern Pass Transmission Line Project EIS

 Northern Pass Transmission LLC (Northern Pass) has applied to the U.S. Department of Energy (DOE) for a Presidential permit to construct, operate, maintain, and connect an electric transmission line across the United States border with Canada.
-Northern Pass is wholly-owned by NU Transmission Ventures, Inc., a wholly-owned subsidiary of Northeast Utilities, a publicly held public utility holding company.
+Northern Pass is wholly-owned by Eversource Energy Transmission Ventures, Inc., a wholly-owned subsidiary of Eversource Energy, a publicly held public utility holding company.

 Anyone seeking to construct, operate, maintain, or connect an electric transmission facility crossing the borders of the United States must first obtain a Presidential permit issued by DOE under Executive Order (E.O.)
 10485, as amended by E.O.
 12038.
 Northern Pass proposes to build a transmission line that crosses a U.S. border, and has applied to DOE for a Presidential permit.
 DOE did not initiate, nor is it funding, the proposed transmission facility.
 DOE’s role is limited to deciding whether to issue a Presidential permit.
 In addition, in order to build its proposed facility Northern Pass will be required to obtain the approval of the State of New Hampshire.

 The Department of Energy (DOE) invites you to get involved in any or all of the public processes of this Project.
 You may subscribe to this website to receive updates and announcements regarding the Project.

 We have been working to improve the site to allow you better access to important project documents, maps and public comments.
 Answers to common questions related to the project and website can be found in the FAQ section.

 Please send along any suggestions or comments to improve this website to firstname.lastname@example.org.